Azure/Industrial-IoT/docs/opc-publisher/transports.md

 To configure MQTT as the default transport for telemetry publishing specify the `-t=Mqtt` command line argument.
 This default choice can be individually overridden for a writer group in the OPC Publisher [configuration](./readme.md#configuration-schema) using the `WriterGroupTransport` attribute.

-The message schema can optionally be published to a schema topic, a schema topic template can be configured using the `--stt` command line option.
+The message schema can optionally be published to a schema topic, a schema topic template can be configured using the `--stt` [command line options](./commandline.md).
 This feature is currently experimental.

 ## Azure EventHub

 > This transport is in preview

 OPC Publisher can be configured to publish to [Azure EventHubs](https://dapr.io/).
-The event hub connectivity information can be configured in OPC Publisher using a connection string using the `--eh, --eventhubnamespaceconnectionstring` command line options.
+The event hub connectivity information can be configured in OPC Publisher using a connection string using the `--eh, --eventhubnamespaceconnectionstring` [command line options](./commandline.md).
 The connection string can be obtained from the Azure portal.

 The following table shows the supported features of the Azure EventHub transport implementation inside OPC Publisher: